Stockflare/lambda-scheduler/README.md

 This lambda function is designed to work in conjunction with the Scheduler System.
 This function integrates with AWS Cloudformation, enabling the definition of recurring tasks within your templates.
 See below for some example usage.

-## Optional Requirements

-* [Schedulr Gem](#) for integrating the task scheduler into your application.
-* [Schedulr Service](#) for listening and triggering tasks that are ready to be scheduled.

 ## Reference

-Use the `Custom::Scheduler` task inside your Cloudformation, to define recurring arbitrary tasks, to be executed by a listener ([Schedulr Gem](#)) integrated into your application using an SQS queue.
+Use the `Custom::Scheduler` task inside your Cloudformation, to define recurring arbitrary tasks, to be executed on a specific ECS Cluster using a provided Task Definition and an optional override.
 In-order for the tasks to be triggered, you must be using the [Schedulr Service](#).

 ```
 {